templexxx/logro/README.md

 ## Introduction

-Logro is a log rolling package with page cache control in Go.
+Logro is a non-blocking log rolling package with page cache control in Go.
 Inspired by [lumberjack](https://github.com/natefinch/lumberjack)

-Logro is built for high performance:
+Logro is built for high performance (About 50 ns/op):

+- __Non-blocking Write__

+    All write won't be blocked (Just pass a pointer then return).
+    You will never have to worry about the log write stall impacting P999.

+    When the IOPS is unusual high (may caused by bugs or unexpected behavior, e.g. 10 million/s), Logro will overwrite data on writes in lieu of blocking.

-- __Write with buffer__
+- __Write Combination__

     All log data will be written to a user-space buffer first, then flush to the log file.